How to Become a Locksmith in Delaware in 2026 (No License Required)

 Every business operating in Delaware needs a business license from the Division of Revenue.
 This costs $75 annually for a basic license.

-You’ll register through the Delaware One Stop portal.
-The process takes about 15-20 minutes if you have all your information ready.
+You will register through the Delaware One Stop portal.
+The process takes about 15 to 20 minutes if you have all your information ready.

 Business Structure